Carcinogen

 Introduction

-- Cancer is a group of diseases involving abnormal cell growth with the potential to invade or spread to other parts of the body.
-These contrast with benign, which do not spread.
+Cancer is a group of diseases characterized by abnormal cell growth that can invade or spread to other parts of the body.

 International Agency for Research on Cancer (IARC)